Despite having the best intentions, sometimes things don't go to plan and disputes between clients and professionals may arise.

 1) Blys collects information from both parties

-As a company that promotes trust and fairness in our community, we care deeply about forming an objective view for any dispute – so we contact both parties to collect information, to hear each side of the story.
+As a company that promotes trust and fairness in our community, we care deeply about forming an objective view of any dispute – so we contact both parties to collect information, to hear each side of the story.
 This information is often collected via email however we may call as well.
 These calls are recorded for future reference and as evidence.

 Some of the questions we may ask are – how the appointment went if they’ve observed any specific behaviour or activity during the appointment that may have resulted in negative feedback or experience.